TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Searchresult/Index.rst

 The part "... pages.uid IN (2,5,6,20,21,22,29,30,31,3,4,8,9,16,1)... "
 is a list of pages-uid's to search.
-This list is based on the page-ids in the website-branch of the pagetree and confines the search to that branch and not the whole page-table.
+This list is based on the page-ids in the website-branch of the page tree and confines the search to that branch and not the whole page-table.

 #. ::